Is ITIL 4 Foundation hard?

 Common mistakes that make the exam feel harder than it is

-• Treating similar ITIL terms as interchangeable (precision matters).
+• Treating similar ITIL terms as interchangeable when the exam expects precise distinctions.

-• Answering from workplace habits instead of ITIL definitions in the question.
+• Answering based on workplace habits instead of the ITIL guidance described in the question.

-• Skipping timed practice and discovering pacing problems late.
+• Skipping timed practice and discovering pacing problems close to exam day.

-• Over-focusing on volume instead of weak-topic closure.
+• Over-focusing on question volume instead of closing knowledge gaps in weak topics.

 Readiness signals (if/then rules)